phil-blain/CICE-Consortium-About-Us-wiki/Documentation-Workflow-Guidance.md

 Documentation System
 ====================

-With CICE development, corresponding updates or modification to the CICE documentation are required.
+With CICE or Icepack development, corresponding updates or modification to the CICE or Icepack documentation are required.
 Whenever you modify the model you should update documentation.
-CICE uses `readthedocs.org <https://readthedocs.org>`_ to create online HTML and PDF documentation.
+The Consortium uses `readthedocs.org <https://readthedocs.org>` to create online HTML and PDF documentation.

 FAQs